Vietnam Customs Procedures

 - Other commodities out of duty-free luggage.

-Prohibited goods for import or export from Vietnam (if without permit): weapons, ammunition, explosives, inflammables, firecrackers of all sorts, opium and other narcotics, toxic chemicals, antiques, rare fauna and flora, documents related to national security, cultural items improper to Vietnamese traditions and customs, and toys that have negative effects on children’s character developments etc.
+Prohibited goods for import or export from Vietnam (if without a permit): weapons, ammunition, explosives, inflammable, firecrackers of all sorts, opium and other narcotics, toxic chemicals, antiques, rare fauna and flora, documents related to national security, cultural items improper to Vietnamese traditions and customs, and toys that have negative effects on children’s character developments etc.

-For further Vietnam visa requirements or customs procedures, please kindly contact us for more details by callingour 24/7 hotline +84.903.278.853 Or email us at email@example.com, we will respond within 2 hours during working hours (Vietnam time GMT+7) or within 24 hours out of working time.
+For further Vietnam visa requirements or customs procedures, please kindly contact us for more details by calling our 24/7 hotline +84.903.278.853 Or email us at firstname.lastname@example.org, we will respond within 2 hours during working hours (Vietnam time GMT+7) or within 24 hours out of working time.